-The campaign against FGM in the Middle East & Asia is three years old now.
+The campaign against FGM in the Middle East & Asia started in 2013.
 Our first aim was to get the message out that female genital mutilation (FGM) exists not only in Africa, but also in many countries in the Middle East and Asia.
-This goal we have reached recently – at least partly.
+This goal we have reached – at least partly.
 UNICEF has finally recognized FGM as a problem beyond Africa in Febuary 2016.
 However, not in all countries where it is prevalent.

 A network of activists from Oman, Saudi Arabia, Iraq, Iran, India, Malaysia, Singapore and Indonesia has been formed.
 We are able to support a number of small activities in different countries.